attdona/zakke/README.md

 ## Acknoledgments

-This project has been possible thanks to Texas Instrument hardware that has been freely provided for sake of experimentation.
+This project has been possible thanks to Texas Instrument that has been freely provided the development kits for sake of experimentation.

 Thanks to all Contiki developers around the world.